qzak112/sysmonitor/README.md

 A dead-simple, colorful, and real-time command-line system monitor written in Python.
 It provides an immediate, visual overview of core system resources.

-NOTE : AS OF RIGHT NOW, IT ONLY WORKS ON LINUX

 ## ✨ Features